denisshragin/cs50_C/README.md

 # cs50_C
-Problems from CS50 course at Harvard University
+Small problems for beginners from CS50 course at Harvard University